-N’weti - Comunição para Saúde, founded in 2008, is a Mozambican nonprofit organization focused on communication for health that aims to contribute to a better health for Mozambican citizens and communities.
-N’weti is a pioneer in communication for social change and behavior change in Mozambique.
-It offers world-class communication through integrated multi-media interventions (TV, Radio & Print), social mobilization and advocacy and monitoring of governance, with particular attention to gender and human rights.
-N’weti’s definition of health is based on the concept of the World Health Organization (WHO) which explains that health promotion needs must be addressed as a product of multisectoral initiatives.
-These include creating and promoting a healthy environment that encourages informed decision making; advocacy (including governance monitoring) for the creation of legal platforms, public health policies and the promotion of human rights; community actions to create enabling environments for change, as well as the development of personal skills and reorientation of health services towards an approach aimed at promoting human rights.
+N’weti, founded in 2008, is a Mozambican non-profit organization working in the field of health communication that aims to contribute to a better health of Mozambican citizens and communities.
+N’weti is a pioneer in social and behaviour change communication in Mozambique.
+It offers world class communication through integrated multi-media (TV, Radio & Print) interventions, social mobilization and advocacy, and governance monitoring, with particular attention to gender and human rights.
+N’weti’s definition of health is based on the World Health Organization (WHO) concept which explains that health promotion needs to be addressed as a product resulting from multi-sectoral initiatives.
+These include the creation and promotion of a healthy environment conducive to informed decision-making; advocacy (including governance monitoring) for the creation of legal platforms, public health policies and the promotion of human rights; community actions for the creation of enabling environments for change, as well as the development of personal skills and reorientation of health services towards an approach aimed at promoting human rights.